 That ability to observe, to witness your own thoughts, feelings and sensations, is the first step to becoming mindful.

 Now if you take that awareness of what you see, feel, and sense, and simply allow it to be, it comes, it goes, it stays, but you don’t try to change it.
 Whatever arises is neither right nor wrong, there is no judgement on your part as you observe.
 Then you are being mindful.
 In this sense, you are being fully present with yourself and the world around you.

-It is when we time travel with our minds, especially when we create a story around it (“I feel this way because…,” “I am angry with him because…”), that we move away from being mindful.
+It is when we time travel with our minds, especially when we create a story around it – for example, “I feel this way because…,” “I am angry with him because…” – that we move away from being mindful.

 As noted earlier, mind time traveling is important.
 But when we ruminate over and over about difficulties in our lives, both waking and dreaming, even when we know doing so will not make much difference to the reality we find ourselves in, is when we get stuck in a feedback loop of despair.